 Leadership and Vision

-From academics to research, we benefit from strong, focused leadership across our 13 faculties and units supporting a student population of over 18,800 drawn from across Canada and more than 115 foreign countries.
+From academics to research, we benefit from strong, focused leadership across our 13 faculties and units supporting a student population of over 19,000 drawn from across Canada and more than 115 different countries.

 The president and vice-chancellor is the chief executive officer, responsible to the Board of Governors and to the Senate for the supervision of Dalhousie University’s administrative and academic work.

-Directly responsible to the vice-president, academic & provost, the dean of each faculty is responsible for the recruitment and promotion of the faculty, in accordance with the policies and procedures [PDF] of the university.
+Directly responsible to the provost & vice-president, academic, the dean of each faculty is responsible for the recruitment and promotion of the faculty, in accordance with the policies and procedures [PDF] of the university.

-- Dr. Frank Harvey, Arts & Social Sciences
+- Dr. Jennifer Andrews, Arts & Social Sciences

 - Dr. Andrew Rau-Chaplin, Computer Science